lhr-solar/Power-Generation-ZVSConverter/README.md

 Power converter hardware design for next-gen MPPT.
 Largely based on a design made by Alex Hanson, outlined in this article: https://ieeexplore.ieee.org/document/7749103/footnotes#footnotes-id-fn9

+Ishaan added the description which has nothing to do with the project and I can't change it. :3